magento/devdocs/guides/v1.0/architecture/behavior/xlate.md

 To create custom language package:

-1. Find a language pack on Magento-related websites or generate it from Magneto by using <a href="#m2devgde-xlate-generatortool">generator tool</a>.
+1. Find a language pack on Magento-related websites or generate it from Magento by using <a href="#m2devgde-xlate-generatortool">generator tool</a>.
 1. Translate the terms/phrases as appropriate.
 1. Declare the pack in `app/i18n/<VendorName>/[Package name]/language.xml` file.
 1. Upload your language pack to appropriate directory in your Magento instance, for example, `app/i18n/<VendorName>/[Package name]`.